stephbuon/hansard-speakers/README.md

 - matching speakers (mention about corresponding ids)
 - using levenshtein distance to enter -- carefully and delibrerately applied to different subsections -- last names, office titles
 - using inference.

+Infering Speakers

+We saved this last bc inherent uncertainty more certain methods.

   - Even after collecting extensive metadata on MPs, (enter percent of conflicts), based on (dates), two or more MPs could be the speaker of a sentence.
 This issue was more pronounced in the case of high profile MPs whose multiple family members were active in Parliament, MPs such as (enter examples).

 Our Wiki documents (enter).